Aryhith/vrcWorldOwnerBeacons/README.md

   - World Admins
     - Displays over users configured in the list of world admins
     - These are typically users who have special permissions such as those who may activate DJ booths or access a configuration room for the world
-    - For now it just disables an object specified in the "Admin Menu Parent" gameobject parameter
+    - enables/disables an object specified in the "Admin Disable" and "Admin Enable" gameobject Arrays.
-    - Useful for removing a collider to a secret room or special buttons
+    - Useful for removing a collider to a secret room or special buttons only allowed by admins in world

-    - More functionality for admins will be added in the future
+  World Admins can be added and removed using VRChats new String Loading functionality!
+I recommend using Pastebin as making any changes to the pastebin won't change the link, so switching out admins in world can be done on the fly!

 # Requirements
 - VRC World SDK (Found in VRC Creator Companion)